 - Fill out the application form and submit it the city of Ottawa

-- A non-refundable fee of $100 will be levied on the applicant of the Distinctive Tree Permit.
+- A non-refundable fee of $100 will be levied on the applicant of the City of Ottawa Tree Removal Permit.

 - Upon payment of the $100 fee and acceptance of the arborists report, the Forestry Inspector will arrive at your property to conduct a site visit.

 - If and when a permit is granted, it must be posted in a prominent location which is visible to the public for one week (7 days) before the tree is cut and removed.

 - After the 7-day period, the tree can be cut and removed from your property.